Pediatric Cancer Second Opinions

 Receiving a cancer diagnosis for your child can be devastating, but armed with information, you can take the first important steps toward finding the right care for your child.

-The Cancer Center at The Children’s Hospital of Philadelphia is available to consult with you or your physician on pediatric cancer second opinion requests.
+The Cancer Center at Children’s Hospital of Philadelphia (CHOP) is available to consult with you or your physician on pediatric cancer second opinion requests.
 We work with families and pediatric specialists from all over the country and around the world to confirm diagnoses or to provide second opinions.

 Why get a second opinion

 When your child has been diagnosed with cancer, a second opinion will give you the information you need to make an informed and educated decision about your child’s treatment.
 A second opinion can also provide reassurance as you make decisions about your child's care.
 Families seek second opinions for a variety of reasons, including: